Atlantis-Software/offshore-validator/README.md

 + Normalizing polymorphic behaviors

 Adds support for strongly typed arguments, like http://lea.verou.me/2011/05/strongly-typed-javascript/, but goes a step further by adding support for array and object sub-validation.
-It's also the core validation library for the Sails ecosystem.
+It's also the core validation library for the offshore ecosystem.

 (Built on top of the great work with https://github.com/chriso/validator.js)